 How can we tell our Ruby program to deal with these dogs?
 Well, we can write a

-Think of a class like the blueprint that defines how to build an object.
+Think of a class like a blueprint that defines how to build an object.
 The

 .new on the

 Dog class is like getting a brand new dog

 object from an assembly line which produces a series of similar dog objects

 Here's what our

 class Dog # some code to describe a dog end